Gurobi/gurobi-ai-modeling/source/prompting-custom-gpt.rst

    <data in csv format, including headers> or <upload your files and name the filename here>

 As an added bonus, when one follows this template, users are more likely to think about these elements in a structured way.
-Moreover, in the :ref:`example_prompts` section we will look at some example prompts we recommend trying out with Gurobi AI Modeling Assistant.
+Moreover, in the :doc:`prompting-examples` section we will look at some example prompts we recommend trying out with Gurobi AI Modeling Assistant.
 You will find that most of these prompts follow this template.
 After going through some of the examples and subsequently using the same template, it should be more natural to follow our prompting recommended best practices.